 The same is true with tool chains.
 Containers allow for different runtimes to run on a single host, so there is no need to limit the development process to certain tool chains.
 This too helps eliminate additional bottlenecks and allow the development team to be more robust in responding to market challenges.

-The last challenge to anticipate is time.
+The last challenge to anticipate is time when moving from virtual machines.
 While completing a lift and shift operation is a great way to save time when migrating to containers, it is not always the right solution to use.
 In some cases, you have to invest enough time to refactor or rewrite your app to fully benefit from containerization.

 Do it right, however, and you will be rewarded with not only a more robust, reliable, and scalable app, but a more effective and efficient development (and operation) as a whole.
 There are several challenges around how to operate, deploy, and scale containers in medium to large environments, but fortunately, tools like Kubernetes excel at migration implementations.
 Furthermore, companies like Caylent can leverage these technologies on your behalf to make the entire move as seamless as possible.
 Read more in this article here:Cloud Migration Best Practices: How to Move Your Project to Kubernetes